Extinction and coming down from infinity of CB-processes with competition in a L\'evy environment: Proofs

 and such that $G$ is non-negative and non-decreasing.
 Thus applying It\^o's formula to $G(Z_{t\land T_M})$, we find

+Firstly, note that $Z_{s} \geq Me^{-1} >a_0+1$ for any $s\leq t\land T_M$, in other words, we have an explicit formula for $G(Z_s)$.
 Next, we take expectations under the assumption that the process $Z$ starts at $x\ge M$, in both sides of the previous identity and we study separately each term of the right-hand side.
+Our aim is to show that each expectation can be bounded from above using $\E_x[t\wedge T_M]$.
 For simplicity, we enumerate the lines in order of appearance.